clulab/tomcat-text/README.md

 ### Output

-The Dialog Agent will publish its analysis to the message bus in Chat Analysis Message format
+The Dialog Agent will publish its analysis to the message bus in Chat Analysis Message Json format:

 ```json
 {